Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 2. Robust recreational fishery (source).

-3. Healthy choices include Northern Pike (an invasive species) and hatchery White Sturgeon (native species).
+3. Healthy choices include Kokanee, Lake Whitefish, Rainbow Trout, Northern Pike (an invasive species) and hatchery White Sturgeon (native species).

 4. Fish are an important part of a healthy diet (source).

-• The UCR’s numerous beaches are safe for recreation, except for Bossburg Flats beach, which has been closed to the public since 2012 due to impacts from a defunct non-Teck mining operation.
-The National Park Service owns and operates Bossburg and has not indicated whether or when it will address the beach.
+• The UCR’s numerous beaches are safe for recreation, except for Bossburg Flats beach, which has been closed to the public since 2012 due to impacts from a defunct non-Teck mining operation on land owned and operated by the National Park Service.

-• For aesthetic reasons, Teck replaced the “Black Sand Beach” under Ecology oversight in 2010, and it is open to the public (source).
+• For aesthetic reasons, Teck voluntarily replaced the “Black Sand Beach” under Washington Department of Ecology oversight in 2010, and it is open to the public (source).

 • Photo Credit: J. Foster Fanning

-At a small fraction of sampled upland residential properties, concentrations of lead in soils are above EPA’s current screening threshold for residential properties (400 ppm) and is a matter of ongoing assessment.
-Residents of such properties should follow Washington State Department of Health’s healthy soils guidelines.
+At a small fraction of sampled upland residential properties, especially within the likely impact zone of the unrelated former non-Teck LeRoi/Northport smelter, concentrations of lead in soils are above EPA’s current screening threshold for residential properties.
+Residents should follow Washington State Department of Health’s healthy soils guidelines.

-The baseline ecological risk assessment, a companion to EPA’s human health risk assessment, is underway and is expected to be completed before the end of 2023.
+The baseline ecological risk assessment, a companion to EPA’s human health risk assessment, is underway.

 Tribal Engagement

 The Reservations of the Colville Confederated Tribes and the Spokane Tribe border the lower eastern and western portions of the study area, about 70 and 140 river miles below the international border, respectively.
-EPA commenced a preliminary assessment & site investigation of the area in 1999.
-This was completed by EPA in 2004 and resulted in the recommendation to move forward with the full remedial investigation & feasibility study that has been underway since 2005.
+EPA began a preliminary assessment & site investigation of the area in 1999.
+This was completed by EPA in 2004 and resulted in further assessment of dozens of former mine and mill sites in the basin, as well as the recommendation to move forward with a full remedial investigation & feasibility study for the Upper Columbia River, which has been underway since 2005.
+Also, as a stopgap measure, EPA conducted emergency removal actions at the (non-Teck) smelter in LeRoi/Northport in 2004.

-Both the Colville Tribes and the Spokane Tribe are fully funded participants in the UCR RI/FS and have been since before EPA initiated the RI/FS in 2005.
+For the UCR RI/FS, both the Colville Tribes and the Spokane Tribe are fully funded participants and have been since EPA’s preliminary assessment.

 • Technical input and comment on the design, reporting and data analysis for each field study